Jtav1/BackupCopy/README.md

 ### Scheduling

 The BackupCopy.bat file can be used with the Windows Task Scheduler to automatically run BackupCopy.
 Edit the batch file to set the appropriate parameters.

+## Features TBD

+-Automatically delete backups (and optionally, logs) that are over a parameterized age -Option to incrementally backup instead of full backup

 ## Authors